What is Facial Masculinization Surgery (FMS)?

 There are two types of individuals for whom FMS may be the right solution:

-FMS may also be a solution for for transgender individuals undergoing female-to-male (FTM) transition who are seeking a more masculine facial appearance.
+- FMS may also be a solution for transgender individuals undergoing female-to-male (FTM) transition who are seeking a more masculine facial appearance.
 Sometimes testosterone therapy on its own is not enough to achieve the aesthetic result that they may be seeking.
 FMS is a permanent solution to achieving a more masculine looking face.

 What kind of surgeon has the right qualifications to perform FMS?

 Often FMS is performed by plastic surgeons.
 However, for FMS to be fully successful your surgeon should have a deeper understanding of not only of the aesthetic qualities of a male face, but also the underlying craniofacial structures that define masculinity.
+For this reason, we recommend that your plastic surgeon is also qualified as a craniofacial (maxillofacial) and as a jaw surgeon to get the most successful result.

 Which surgical procedures are included in FMS?